 A land assembly is the end result of purchasing various smaller parcels of property to merge them into one large land parcel or property.

 Assemblies are normally triggered by land parcels being assigned greater zoning rights according to an updated spatial development framework.
-For example, land parcels may have only been allowed to build properties 3 stories above natural ground level, and with a maximum floor to area ratio (FAR) of 1.2.
-If the properties were accorded super bulk rights, the height restriction may be lifted to 20 stories, with a FAR of 15.
+For example, land parcels may have only been allowed to build only properties 3 stories above natural ground level, and with a maximum floor to area ratio (FAR) of 1.2.
+In the event of the land parcels being accorded super bulk rights, the height restriction may be boosted to, say, 20 stories, with a FAR of 15.

 This makes the “air above the land” more valuable.
 It enables developers, subject to subject to demand and feasibility, to value properties on a “bulk value per square meter” basis.
-This Thus developer are incentivised to pay a premium for the land.
+Thus developers are incentivised to pay a premium for the land.

 Famous examples of successful CRE assemblies in South Africa: